Why a Career in Actuarial, Rewards & Analytics? has been saved

 The ARA department is led by our Actuarial Partner, Ciara Regan, who has over 25 years’ experience in the insurance and reinsurance industry.
 Our senior actuaries are committed to the development of new talent and are keen to share their wealth of consulting and industry developed by working with and within a diverse range of companies.

 You will have the opportunity to work on all aspects of interesting projects from start to finish.
 You will be hands-on in a full range of actuarial projects including model design & development; analytics analysis of stakeholder behaviour, product performance and process efficiency; statistical analysis of hypotheses, optimisation of models, systems and processes; operational excellence; risk management and traditional actuarial services (e.g. valuation, pricing, Head of Actuarial Function, audit).
-As part of Deloitte, you will be afforded opportunities to work closely with our colleagues in Risk Advisory , Audit & Assurance, Management Consulting, Tax, Financial Advisory and Corporate and Legal Services to deliver end-to-end solutions to our clients.
+As part of Deloitte, you will work closely with our colleagues in Risk Advisory , Audit & Assurance, Management Consulting, Tax, Financial Advisory and Corporate and Legal Services to deliver end-to-end solutions to our clients.

 Our Actuarial Modelling Centre (AMC) is our centre of excellence for actuarial modelling, data warehousing and business intelligence solutions.
 The AMC tackles all stages of the modelling life-cycle from specification and design through development and optimization and on to implementation and system integration.
 We support major modelling platforms and languages to meet the needs of our clients in respect of cashflow modelling (deterministic and stochastic); credit risk modelling; impairment modelling and securitisation modelling, amongst others.